 Repeat or follow-up testing: Rapid testing

 False positives on rapid tests are unlikely.
 Please treat a positive rapid test as real and take steps to isolate yourself from others.
-Two of the better studied rapid tests for Omicron detection include BinaxNow and Flowflex.
-That noted, some rapid tests can be difficult to read, where a faint pink line can be visible under certain light.
+A faint line on a rapid test is an indication that a lower level of viral antigens were detected in the sample, so a faint positive is still a positive.
+However, some rapid tests can be difficult to read, where a faint line can be visible under certain light.
 If you have no symptoms and no known exposure, and you see a very faint ‘positive’ line, you may consider repeating the rapid test, versus obtaining a Color/PCR test.

 Once you have received a positive COVID test, you are exempt from surveillance testing requirements for 90-days.

 Current isolation guidelines recommended by the County of Santa Clara and California Department of Public Health are time-based and permit ending home isolation after day 10 following a positive COVID test or clear onset of symptoms, provided that symptoms are absent or resolving.

 We recommend all positive faculty, staff, and postdocs, who will be working in close proximity to others, test negative on a rapid antigen test prior to returning to work, even if 10 days have passed since symptom onset.